 - Connect our schools with one another.

 This professional development gathering gives your team space and time to get the year off to a good start.
 Teams come together to work on their annual plan, connect with their Program Director and network with teams from other CFES schools.
 It’s a time of sharing, strategizing and celebrating.

-The CFES National Conference is the one time every year that representatives from all our schools gather to learn, share, be inspired by and collaborate with one another: Teachers, administrators, students, CFES alumni and college and corporate partners.
+Our national professional development conference is the one time every year that representatives from all our schools gather to learn, share, be inspired by and collaborate with one another: Teachers, administrators, students, alumni, and college and corporate partners.